 Traditional Zambian Cuisine You Must Try

 Nshima is the staple food of Zambia and a common dish for every ethnic group of the country.
-Made from finely ground maize flour called mealie meal from white maize kernels.
+Made from finely ground or pounded maize flour called mealie meal from white maize kernels.
 The flour is than cooked by stirring and mixing with hot water to make a very thick porridge.
-It is served with a choice of relish (known as ndiwo) usually meat or fish and one or two vegetables.
+Nshima is served hot with a choice of relish (known as ndiwo) usually meat or fish and one or two vegetables.
 Nshima can be considered the national dish of Zambia and is mostly eaten with the hands.
 To eat the Nshima you take a small piece of the lump, role it to a small ball in your hand, use your thumb to make a small scoop and dip in the vegetable or other side dish.
 People in Zambia eat Nshima for lunch and dinner.
 There are also Nshima varieties made from cassava flour, sorghum and millet.

 #2 Ifisashi A traditional Zambian dish made by mixing pounded peanuts, tomatoes, onions and vegetables such as spinach, collard greens, pumpkin leaves or cassava leaves.
 The mixture is cooked in the peanut sauce until it achieves a desired consistency.
 Prepared during traditional ceremonies and family gatherings.

-#3 Chikanda Often referred to as African polony because of its meat-like texture, this dish is entirely vegetarian, prepared with wild orchid tubers.
+#3 Chikanda A Zambian snack often referred to as African polony because of its meat-like texture, this dish is entirely vegetarian, prepared with wild orchid tubers.
 The tubers are dried and pounded then combined with a mixture of pounded peanuts, bicarbonate soda and chilli.

 #4 Ifinkubala Caterpillars are a popular delicacy in Zambia, they are soaked in hot water for a few minutes then fried in oil, add some tomato and onion and usually served with nshima.